rafcamlet/tabline-framework.nvim/README.md

 require('tabline_framework').setup { render = render }
 ```

 `add` function can take a string or a table as its argument.
-The first argument of table is a content which will be added to tabline.
-Using the `fg`, `bg` keys, you can specify its color.
+The first item in table is a content which will be added to tabline.
+Using the `fg`, `bg` keys, you can specify its highlighting.

 Okay, so we have a fancy bug icon, but that isn't too useful.
 Let's add tabs to it!